HoffsMH/ex-tl/taskell.md

 - jrnl lock is no longer jrnl specific
 - archive done exposed
 - jrnl lock is really buggy now that its been fixed lol
+- remove the ctime and other sorting stuff